 Pricing and availability

-Once $50 per month, YouTube TV will cost $65 starting July 30 -- a price hike YouTube revealed in a blog post that reminded us that it's adding 8 ViacomCBS channels (BET, CMT, Comedy Central, MTV, Nickelodeon, Paramount Network, TV Land and VH1) on June 30.
+Once $50 per month, YouTube TV jumped to $65 this past summer -- a price hike YouTube revealed in a blog post that reminded us that it's adding 8 ViacomCBS channels (BET, CMT, Comedy Central, MTV, Nickelodeon, Paramount Network, TV Land and VH1).

 The YouTube TV base plan now includes more than 85 channels -- an increase of at least 15 channels from when it cost $50 per month.
 YouTube TV may be working on a package to rival Sling's customizable options, as the company notes "we are working to build new flexible models for YouTube TV users."

 YouTube TV offers six login accounts, but only three concurrent streams so while you can share it with your whole family, you might need to ask who's using it.
+Its $19.99 per month 4K Plus add-on pack will bump you to unlimited concurrent streams, provided they're all on your home Wi-Fi network.
 Hulu with Live TV is slightly below that, starting with six profiles and two concurrent streams.

 Verdict: Sling TV is the cheapest, and YouTube TV's increasing price and channel count keep it as the best dollars-to-channels ratio.